MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

   > [!NOTE]
   > You can't change the domain name after the tenant is created.

-7. After you've sucessfully entered a domain name, select **Next** and then choose a username and password.
+7. After you've successfully entered a domain name, select **Next** and then choose a username and password.
 8. Review the trial agreement and privacy statements, and then select **Sign up** to create your new Azure AD tenant and start your free trial of Dynamics 365 Fraud Protection.
 9. Select **Get started**.
 10. Select **Sign In** and enter the username and password you created in Step 7.